KarinReid/learningAutomation/README.md

 * Learn Java and selenium, utilising Alan Richardson's course (see Credits)
 * Incorporate tools / frameworks in order to practice what I am learning on current projects.
 These include:
-    -   &#9989; JUnit tests (initially but switching) to Gherkin - in progress
+    -   &#9989; JUnit tests (initially but switching) to Gherkin - not started.
-    -   &#9989; Cucumber archetype required (for switching from JUnit to Gherkin)
+    -   &#9989; Cucumber archetype descriptor (specifying src/test) required (for switching from JUnit to Gherkin)
     -   &#9989; Maven (initially but switching) to Gradle
     -   Gherkin
     -   &#9989; Logging